gertalot/cursor-rules/README.md

 curl -sSL https://raw.githubusercontent.com/gertalot/cursor-rules/main/init.sh | sh
 ```

+### Manual installation

+If you can't or don't want to run the script, just copy the files from the "rules" directory to your `.cursor/rules`.

 ## Project Structure

-To get started, create a new project directory with the following structure:
+To get started, run the install script as shown above.
+This creates the following structure in your current directory:

 ```txt
 my_project